seowongyu00/seowongyu00.github.io/_pages/about.md

   - /about.html
 ---

 I graduated with a degree in Computer Engineering and during my university years, I conducted research related to ARC at the Data Science lab of the AI Graduate School.
-Currently, I am focused on research in the field of Data Science.
-My work involves analyzing and interpreting data to derive meaningful insights and addressing real-world problems based on these insights.
+Currently, I am working in the field of credit risk consulting at Kodata, where I leverage data analysis and machine learning techniques to assess and manage financial risk.

-With a strong foundation in data analysis and artificial intelligence, I aim to contribute to data-driven problem-solving.
-I look forward to advancing innovative solutions in the field of Data Science through ongoing research and development.
+My work involves analyzing complex financial data to predict credit risk, providing actionable insights to help businesses make informed decisions.
+With a solid foundation in data-driven methodologies, I aim to contribute to innovative solutions in the financial sector, specifically in managing risk and improving credit evaluation processes.

 Thank you.